-Figure 1 - NDP Reporting Structure
+Figure 1: NDP Reporting Structure

-In compliance with SLC 25B, SSEN will update the full Network Development Plan every two years, publishing on the 1st of May.
-Due to the constantly changing nature of capacity headroom, SSEN will also update the Network Scenario Headroom Report on an annual basis, also publishing on the 1st of May.
+Due to the constantly changing nature of capacity headroom, Scottish and Southern Electricity Networks Distribution (SSEN Distribution, referring collectively to SEPD and SHEPD) will also update the Network Scenario Headroom Report on an annual basis, also publishing on the 1st of May.

 In the remainder of this section, we provide an overview of each of the documents comprising the NDP.
-We also provide further details on our NDP Consultation process and our Open Data Portal, which acts as a single point of access for our network data.
+We also provide further details on our Open Data Portal, which acts as a single point of access for our network data and our supporting documents, which can be used as supplementary information on the development of our network.